synominit/docker-mono-base/README.md

 ## How to Use

   1. [Install Docker](https://docs.docker.com/engine/installation/).
-  2. Pull this image from Docker Hub: docker pull synominit/docker-mono-base
+  2. Pull this image from Docker Hub: `docker pull synominit/docker-mono-base`
-  3. Run a container from the image:
+  3. Run a container from the image: `docker run -it /bin/sh`

 ## Notes
+This is the base image that other images like radarr, sonarr, etc. will be used to build from.

 ## Author